 French is a beautiful language.
 Do you speak French ?

-Again, as they pop into my head, some French words & phrases you won’t learn at evening class (accents missing):-
+As they pop into my head, some French words & phrases you won’t learn at evening class (accents missing):-

 en sursis– suspended, ie prison en sursis, suspended sentence